-Brim Narrow is a chromatic typeface.
-It has eight type styles, designed to stack together.
+Brim Narrow is a chromatic typeface in eight type styles that are designed to stack together.
 Combining particular styles and assigning each a color produces a huge variety of visual effects.

 While producing Brim, I met a number of technical challenges and discovered some fascinating quirks that are peculiar to chromatic type.
 Adhering to conventional methods for constructing its various styles would have left it compromised or possibly even discarded.
 However, an innovative solution saved it and saw it evolve into a more functional and thoroughly digital design.

 When each character in a typeface is multi-coloured or polychromatic, it is commonly referred to as chromatic, or layered type.
 Chromatic type became popular in the second half of the nineteenth century as improvements in printing technology permitted greater creative freedom.
 It was achieved by printing two or more corresponding type styles on top of one another in different colors.
 Areas were cut away from the individual styles so that their colors might abut each other or overlap to create a third color.
 Since this type was generally made for display use, it was frequently large and therefore typically made from wood.

 Brim’s structure differs from that of traditional printing type in two significant ways.
 Firstly, all of its font styles are solid shapes, without cut-away areas.
 On a computer, light colors can be placed on top of dark colors allowing for more style combinations.
 Secondly, its extrude styles (also know as a shade) are allowed to overlap with that of the following character.
 This eliminates the need for looser spacing often associated with layered type.

 Although Brim’s layer architecture is a digital adaptation, its characters borrow their warm, tactile appearance from wood type from the first half of the 19th century.
 My references were various examples of fat face designs by London foundries of the time such as Fann Street (Thorne, Thorowgood), Figgins and Fry.